nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 5. DevOps guide.

-The [Appendix: Requirements](#appendix-requirements) section provides details on the motivation behind creating CoDoc and how we intend for users to use ConnectNUS.
+The [Appendix: Requirements](#appendix-requirements) section provides details on the motivation behind creating CoDoc and how we intend for users to use CoDoc.
 In this section, you will be provided with
 1. Product Scope.
 2. User Stories.